-This is the key to so many recipes, I make gallons of chicken stock and store it in the freezer for up to sic months.
+Chicken stock is a key ingredient to so many recipes so you want to have the very best and the only way is to make it yourself.
+I make gallons of chicken stock and store it in the freezer for up to six months.
 The difference between home-made and store-bought is striking and I really cannot imagine the process to make chicken stock by a commercial manufacturer.
 Not pretty.

 - 12 pounds of chicken legs and wings or whatever is on sale at the market.
 I usually make stock when I see chicken parts marked down at supermarket.